luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hadoop/apache-hadoop-use-hive-dotnet-sdk.md

     ```
 4. Prima **F5** para executar a aplicação.

-O resultado da aplicação deverá ser semelhante a:
+A saída do aplicativo deverá ser semelhante a:

 ![Resultado da tarefa do Hive do Hadoop HDInsight](./media/apache-hadoop-use-hive-dotnet-sdk/hdinsight-hadoop-use-hive-net-sdk-output.png)